 To create the cinematic black bars I advise to make use of an adjustment layer which you place above all video clips in your sequence where you want to apply the effect for.
 If you need help in how to add an adjustment layer to your sequence, read my other BLOG with the Premiere Pro tutorial on how to do this.

 To crop a video in Adobe Premiere for the cinematic bars, drag the “crop” effect to your adjustment layer.
 Navigate to the effect controls panel and find Fx crop.
 You want to crop the top and bottom with 12% to realize the cinematic black bars for a widescreen ratio.
-With this percentage, you create an aspect ratio of 2.39.1 which is the standard ratio for cinemas.
+With this percentage, you create an aspect ratio of 2.39.1 which is a common frame size for films on the big screen in cinemas.

 Watch the video to see how to add an adjustment layer to crop cinematic black bars.

-Drag the 2 video clips you want to split in your project timeline.
+Drag the two video clips you want to split in your project timeline.
+To assure both videos have the same resolution and frame rate to meet the sequence settings of your timeline.
 First place them next to each other.
-We’re going to split the screen horizontally, so decide which clip you want to have on top, and which one you want to have at the bottom.
+In this case we are going to split the screen horizontally.
+First decide which clip you want to have on top, and which one you want to have at the bottom.
 Knowing, you have to split the screen between the 2 clips, every clip will cover 50% of the screen.

 Drag the crop effect on the clip you want to have on the top, and decide which part of the clip you want to show.
 I always choose to have the main subject of the clip visible.
 In my case, I want to have the left clip at the bottom and the right clip at the top.
 The subject (the bridge) from the top video clip is located a bit more at the upper part of the screen.
 So for this one, I crop the top 15% and the bottom 35%, what makes a total crop of 50%.